6 Steps to Improve Chat Customer Service

-Savvy businesses have successfully used web collaboration tools such as chat and cobrowse to attract, win, and keep customers.
+Savvy businesses have successfully used web collaboration software such as live chat and cobrowse to attract, win, and keep customers.
 However these tools pay off only if you leverage best practices from selection to deployment and continuous improvement.

 Here’s a six-step plan to get it right.